How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

-The use of fairy tales in education safe behavior children
+Using fairy tales in education safe behavior children

 with strangers.

-A good confirmation of the mismatch good looking and good intentions is "The Tale of dead princess and seven heroes "A.S.
-Pushkin, in which the evil stepmother pretended to be good old lady and gave the princess a poisoned apple.
-And the princess violated the safety rule: you can’t take treats from strangers.
-Children need to remember that they must ask permission from their parents or caregivers before accepting candy or a gift from someone.
+Good confirmation of mismatch good looking and good intentions is "The Tale of dead princess and seven heroes" A.S.
+Pushkin, in which the evil stepmother pretended to be kind old lady and gave the princess a poisoned apple.
+And the princess violated the safety rule: you cannot take treats from strangers.
+Children need to remember that they must ask their parents or caregivers for permission before accepting candy or a gift from someone.

 Every time the fox grabbed the cockerel, he shouted: “The fox is carrying me beyond the dark forests, beyond high mountains!
 Brother cat, help me out!”

-Conversations, playing out situations on the topic
+Conversations, acting out situations on the topic

 On the street, children may find themselves in an unexpected situation, and how they react to it will depend on their health, mental and physical condition.